 mysql supports input-line editing, which enables you to modify the current input line in place or recall previous input lines.
 For example, the left-arrow and right-arrow keys move horizontally within the current input line, and the up-arrow and down-arrow keys move up and down through the set of previously entered lines.
 Backspace deletes the character before the cursor and typing new characters enters them at the cursor position.
 To enter the line, press Enter.

-supported for command editing in console windows.
-On Unix, the
+for command editing in console windows.
+On Unix, the key

 mysql (for example, the